ethereum/EIPs/EIPS/eip-devp2p-snappy.md

  * Decompress the payload with Snappy and store it in the same field.
  * Update the message size to the length of the decompressed payload.

+Important caveats:

-Note, the handshake message is never compressed, since it is needed to negotiate the common version.
+ * The handshake message is **never** compressed, since it is needed to negotiate the common version.
+ * Snappy framing is **not** used, since the devp2p protocol already message oriented.

 ### Avoiding DOS attacks